Mr Antony Lee, BA (Hons), MA, AMA, ACIfA

 I gained my BA (Hons) in Heritage Management at the University of Hull, my MA in Archaeology at the University of Leicester, and have a Post Graduate Certificate in Museum Collections Management from Nottingham Trent University.
 I am an Associate of the Museums Association, an Associate of the Chartered Institute for Archaeology, and a Fellow of the Royal Numismatic Society.

-Gods behind glass: the interpretation of Romano-British religious practice and identity in British museums
+Gods behind glass: Exploring approaches to Romano-British religious experiences in museums

 Associate of the Chartered Institute for Archaeology